 The Canadian Government are really generous and there is a lot of benefits newcomers can take advantage of for free.
 The ones listed above are the ones I know of so I really hope these information can help.
 Oh and there’s another one!

 - Child Benefits – The Child Benefit program provides financial assistance for children which aims to help ensure that parents will be able to support their children.
 I can’t share anything more about this since I don’t have kids yet.

 Maybe next year, PROMISE!

-You know what?
-They offer opportunities for newcomers which are mostly FREE of charge that are too good to pass up on.
+Are you a new immigrant?
+O soon to be immigrant?
+Take advantage on this opportunities for newcomers which are mostly FREE of charge that are too good to pass up on.
 Check all the list below.https://pinoy-canada.com/maximizing-free-benefits-new-immigrant-canada/#LevelUp #SnowBrown

 Posted by Filipino Portal in Canada on Monday, November 13, 2017